Dear NICU friends,

 Then in March 2020, COVID hit.
 Suddenly everything was frozen and all of us volunteers were no longer allowed in the hospitals anymore.
 So our approach to care and support has changed.
 Throughout these last few months, we have been reflecting on our own personal lives and dealing with our "new normal".

 Everybody in the world has been impacted by the coronavirus, including us as a support service.
 We are volunteers.
 We are former NICU families who have had to continually care for our own special preemies.
 We have all been impacted by this.
 This time has put us all in a position of reflection and evaluation.
 We had to start exploring new ways to support NICU families, while also taking care of our own.
 We had to stop, pray, think, re-evaluate, reflect, accept and re-do.

 We can't wait for what's to come.
-And we are so excited to have you along our new NICU journey.
+We hope that you all will continue to follow along as we support NICU families and continue to build a special NICU community.
+We are so excited to have you along our new NICU journey.

 If you or someone you know has had a baby at Loma Linda University Children's Hospital, we would love to connect with you.
 I am the Parent Ambassador for the LLUCH NICU and chair person for the NICU Patient Family Advisory Council.